 The world is currently experiencing its most significant wave of digital transformation as the boundary between virtual and physical environments becomes more blurred than ever before.
-There is a possibility that this could lead to the advent of emerging technology flawlessly binding physical and digital twins into a permanent virtual-physical merged cyberspace capable of accommodating an unlimited number of users on earth and beyond our planet [b-Lee].
+There is a possibility that this could lead to the advent of emerging technology flawlessly binding physical and digital twins into a permanent virtual-physical merged cyberspace capable of accommodating an unlimited number of users on earth and beyond our planet [b-Lee et al.].

-The very nature of engagement in virtual worlds has the potential to redefine 'reality' (namely the quality or state of being real) by redefining what it means to be 'real' (i.e., having objective independent existence) and by so doing, transforming our relationship with 'reality' in ways that are both substantial and irreversible.
+The very nature of engagement In virtual worlds has the potential to redefine 'reality' (generally defined as the quality or state of being real [b-Webster/reality]) by redefining what it means to be 'real' (defined as having objective independent existence [b-Webster/real]) and by so doing, transforming our relationship with 'reality' in ways that are both substantial and irreversible.

 This report hypothesizes that the metaverse's potential to transform the human experience of reality at this scale, demands a new framework to address the tenets of engagement.
-It therefore proposes a third dimension to expand on the concept put forward by Accenture's framework for responsible innovation (represented by the two sets of dimensions discussed in clause 6.2) for the purposes of:
+It therefore proposes a third dimension to expand on the concept put forward by Accenture's framework for responsible innovation (represented by the two dimensions discussed in Section 6.2) for the purposes of:

-- 1) Explicitly addressing the broad implications of metaverse engagement in this context, noting the intractability of challenges revealed by digital platforms on which they are being built. - 2) Providing multistakeholder guidance to help platform providers, policymakers and users contextualize user expectations and navigate moral and ethical considerations.
+- 1. Explicitly addressing the broad implications of metaverse engagement in this context, noting the intractability of challenges revealed by digital platforms on which they are being built. - 2.
+Providing multi-stakeholder guidance to help platform providers, policymakers, and users contextualize user expectations and navigate moral and ethical considerations.

-6.3.2 A user confidence framework
+6.3.2 A framework for confidence

-The metaverse itself is a part of a participatory web culture brought on by social platforms of what is often referred to as Web 2.0 [b-Blank], where traditional roles of platform provider, policymaker or user can shift or blend in unexpected ways.
+The metaverse itself is a part of a participatory web culture brought on by social platforms of what is often referred to as Web 2.0 [b-Blank-Reisdorf], where traditional roles of platform provider, policymaker or user can shift or blend in unexpected ways.

 Given that the metaverse is rooted in these social platforms, confidence in metaverse environments shares similarities with confidence in existing digital platforms.
-Yet, in its potential to redefine reality, the immersive and comprehensive nature of the metaverse has introduced a new aspect to the current participatory web culture, one that elevates the importance of empowering and guiding end users in interactions within these environments and calls for the development of basic principles for platform providers and policy-makers to tackle its ever-shifting regulatory landscape.
+Yet, in its potential to redefine reality, the immersive and comprehensive nature of the metaverse has introduced a new aspect to the current participatory web culture.
+One that elevates the importance of empowering and guiding endusers in interactions within these environments; and calls for the development of basic principles for platform providers and policymakers to tackle its ever-shifting regulatory landscape.

-This Report therefore proposes a 'user confidence framework' to consider the unprecedented level of user engagement and investment required to build the metaverse in the context of increased fluidity of roles, functions, and industries [b-Funna-1] and the implications for platform providers and policy-makers.
+This report therefore proposes a 'Confidence Framework' to consider the unprecedented level of user engagement and investment required to build the metaverse in the context of increased fluidity of roles, functions, and industries [b-Funna/4ir] and the implications for platform providers and policymakers.